aesthetic-suite/framework/docs/create-system.md

 npx @aesthetic/cli init
 ```

-This command will generate a [YAML configuration file](./config-system.md) in which you may
+This command will generate an [YAML configuration file](./config-system.md) in which you may
 customize all aspects of the system.
 By default, the `init` command will generate the configuration
 using fixed settings.
 If you would prefer to use scaled settings (using
 [modular scale](./config-system.md#scaling-patterns)), pass the `--modularScale` flag.